 The Association of Breastfeeding Mothers (ABM) is a voluntary organisation founded in 1979 by a group of mothers experienced in breastfeeding counselling.
-Charity status was awarded to the organisation in 1980 and the Association continues to grow steadily throughout the UK.
+Charity status was awarded in 1980 and we continue to grow steadily throughout the UK.

-Members of the ABM are mainly mothers who are breastfeeding or have breastfed their children in the past.
+ABM members are mainly mothers who are breastfeeding or have breastfed their children in the past.
 Some breastfed easily without problems and some have experienced varying degrees of difficulty.
 Other members include supportive health professionals such as midwives, health visitors, lactation consultants and GPs.

 “It is our aim to promote the physical and psychological health of mothers and children through education in the techniques of breastfeeding and to advance the education of the public, especially those persons concerned with the care of children on the health benefits of breastfeeding, both immediate and long term” (extract from our constitution).